 Using a crate for puppy training will help with toilet training during the night and separation anxiety when left alone.
-Puppy crates need to become their “happy place” with all their toys and blankets covering the crate to make it cosy.
+Puppy crates need to become their “happy place” with all their toys and blankets covering the crate to make it cozy.

-The best crate for a puppy is the MidWest iCrate, which is a low cost solution to crate training and comes with a divider that you can use to increase the size of the crate.
+The best crate for a puppy is the MidWest iCrate, which is a low-cost solution to crate training and comes with a divider that you can use to increase the size of the crate.

-Using dog crates for large dogs but for a puppy can often be too large and reduce the effectiveness of crate training as it will be harder to make it cosy.
+Using dog crates for large dogs but for a puppy can often be too large and reduce the effectiveness of crate training as it will be harder to make it cozy.
 Using a smaller dedicated crate for a puppy will reduce the chances of them finding a place to urinate.

 Table of Contents